-- -p PORTMASK: Hexadecimal bitmask of ports to configure. - -P: optional.
+- -P: optional.
 Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
-Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports - -j FRAMESIZE: optional.
-Enables jumbo frames with the maximum size specified as FRAMESIZE.
-If an invalid value is provided as FRAMESIZE then the default value 9000 is used. - -1: enables code-path that uses librte_ipsec. - -w REPLAY_WINOW_SIZE: specifies the IPsec sequence number replay window size for each Security Association (available only with librte_ipsec code path). - -e: enables Security Association extended sequence number processing (available only with librte_ipsec code path). - -a: enables Security Association sequence number atomic behaviour (available only with librte_ipsec code path). - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
+Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports - -j FRAMESIZE: optional. data buffer size (in bytes), in other words maximum data size for one segment.
+Packets with length bigger then FRAMESIZE still can be received, but will be segmented.
+Default value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Minimum value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Maximum value: UINT16_MAX (65535). - -1: enables code-path that uses librte_ipsec. - -w REPLAY_WINOW_SIZE: specifies the IPsec sequence number replay window size for each Security Association (available only with librte_ipsec code path). - -e: enables Security Association extended sequence number processing (available only with librte_ipsec code path). - -a: enables Security Association sequence number atomic behavior (available only with librate_ipsec code path). - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
 This option is meant for debugging/performance purposes. - --rxoffload MASK: RX HW offload capabilities to enable/use on this port (bitmask of DEV_RX_OFFLOAD values).
 It is an optional parameter and allows user to disable some of the RX HW offload capabilities.
 By default all HW RX offloads are enabled. - --txoffload MASK: TX HW offload capabilities to enable/use on this port (bitmask of DEV_TX_OFFLOAD values).
 It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
-By default all HW TX offloads are enabled. - -f CONFIG_FILE_PATH: the full path of text-based file containing all configuration items for running the application (See Configuration file syntax section below). -f CONFIG_FILE_PATH must be specified.
+By default all HW TX offloads are enabled. - --mtu MTU: MTU value (in bytes) on all attached ethernet ports.
+Outgoing packets with length bigger then MTU will be fragmented.
+Incoming packets with length bigger then MTU will be discarded.
+Default value: 1500. - --reassemble NUM: max number of entries in reassemble fragment table.
+Zero value disables reassembly functionality.
+Default value: 0. - -f CONFIG_FILE_PATH: the full path of text-based file containing all configuration items for running the application (See Configuration file syntax section below). -f CONFIG_FILE_PATH must be specified.
 ONLY the UNIX format configuration file is accepted.

-The mapping of lcores to port/queues is similar to other I3fwd applications.
+The mapping of lcores to port/queues is similar to other 13fwd applications.